 Cleaning starts with your regular twice-daily brushing.
 Using a soft-bristled toothbrush, give extra care to brush up, down, and around the wire and bonding to remove the food particles that can get trapped there causing plaque and bacteria to grow.
 After brushing, at least once a day you should floss all of your teeth, including those with the fixed retainer.
 It’s important to use a floss threader like the kind used when you had braces, to get under the wire and clean out remaining plaque and particles.

 Take great care to give your Essix retainers a thorough but gentle scrub with a soft-bristled toothbrush, along with alcohol-free mouthwash or hand soap just like the Hawley retainer.
-And if you notice buildup, can you soak your retainer in a denture solution or other solution made specifically for retainers as needed.
+If you notice buildup, you can soak your retainer in a denture solution or other solution made specifically for retainers as needed.

 After rinsing, grab a toothbrush that is designated specifically for your retainer and brush the retainer with either an alcohol-free mouthwash or hand soap.
 The goal is to gently kill bacteria without damaging the retainer.
 Just be sure to rinse the retainer well afterward to remove any soapy residue.
 Another reminder: never use toothpaste to scrub your retainer!
 Toothpaste often contains small abrasive properties that are great for cleaning teeth but can damage your retainer.